A Little Time

-"A Little Time" is a song by English pop rock group the Beautiful South, the first single to be released from their second album, Choke.
-It consists of a duet featuring vocalists Dave Hemingway and Briana Corrigan.
-Produced by Mike Hedges, "A Little Time" is the band's only single to reach number one on the UK Singles Chart, and it peaked inside the top 20 in Austria, Belgium, Ireland, and the Netherlands.
+"A Little Time" is a song by English pop rock group the Beautiful South, the first single to be released from their second album, Choke (1990).
+It was released in September 1990 by Go!
+Discs and consists of a duet featuring vocalists Dave Hemingway and Briana Corrigan.
+Produced by Mike Hedges, "A Little Time" is the band's only single to reach number one on the UK singles chart, and it peaked inside the top 20 in Austria, Belgium, Ireland, Luxembourg, and the Netherlands.
+Its accompanying music video was directed by Nick Brandt and won the British Video of the Year award at the 1991 Brit Awards.

 Lyrical content

 The Beautiful South have given different interpretations about the song's meaning.
-Songwriter Paul Heaton stated that "A Little Time" is about relationships in general while co-writer David Rotheray considers it an unconventional love song.
+Songwriter Paul Heaton stated that "A Little Time" is about relationships in general, while co-writer David Rotheray considers it an unconventional love song.
 Briana Corrigan explained that the song encapsulates an everyday situation, as love is not always a good thing and can lead to conflict.

 Critical reception

 Upon its release, Nick Duerden, writing for Record Mirror, described the song as "a sloping country lilt that unfolds so gracefully and quietly that it is truly touching" and added that the band's "sardonic humour is present as ever".
 Nick Robinson of Music Week praised it as a "beautiful ballad" and "a tale of a crumbling relationship softly sung over a light rhythm complete with strings and piano".